iHawke/kontext/README.md

     kontext

     View the contexts.
 The green one is the current one.
 Use arrow keys to switch.
+You can do a text search as well.
-This essentially replaces to commands: kubectl config current-context
+    This essentially replaces two kubectl commands:

+    kubectl config current-context
     kubectl config use-context my-cluster-name